treuille/sabda/kikoro-rust/README.md

 ### Milestone 1 (Can I get the neural net loaded as a separate project?)

-- Clean up the git stuff
-    - .gitignore everything I can
-    - commit the rest

 - Copy the correct onnx file over
     - ...and maybe that's a good place to leave things